 I like to joke that my big kids are either wrestling or reading.
 But as I type this toy list, my three big kids are building a magnetic tile ball maze.
 Working out the kinks took time, but they are going strong.
 Magnetic tiles are a high-quality toy that they continue to play with year after year.

-Remember what I like to refer to from early childhood expert Teacher Tom?
-It takes 15 minutes to figure out what to play, 15 minutes to work out the kinks (arguments, discussions), and 15 minutes of deep play that typically lasts much longer.
+Remember who I like to refer to as the early childhood expert, Teacher Tom?
+He says it takes 15 minutes to figure out what to play, 15 minutes to work out the kinks (arguments, discussions), and 15 minutes of deep play that typically lasts even longer.

 Here are the best toys for 8 to 12-year-olds, including some of the latest trends and tried-and-true gift-giving staples.